Estimated reading time: One minute

 master branch is protected against force pushing.
 Contributions should be made through pull requests, which are reviewed by @LedgerHQ members before being merged to

-- @LedgerHQ members can create branches directly on the repository (if member of a team with write access to the repository)
+- @LedgerHQ members can create branches directly on the repository (members with write access to the repository)

 - External contributors should fork the repository

-The Speculos emulator handles only a few syscalls made by common apps; for instance, syscalls related to app install, firmware update or OS info can’t be implemented.
+The Speculos emulator handles only a few syscalls made by common apps; for instance, syscalls related to app installation, firmware updates or OS info can’t be implemented.

 There is no guarantee that apps will have the same behaviour as on hardware devices:

-- Invalid syscall parameters might throw an exception on real devices, but ignored on Speculos.
+- Invalid syscall parameters might throw an exception on real devices but be ignored on Speculos.